DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 ### 2. Run connected tests
 We don't recommend running the entire connected test suite locally, as it takes over an hour to run.
-Instead, you can select a specific test to run in Intellij.
+Instead, you can select a specific test to run either in Intellij or the command line.
 First, make sure you have run through the following steps:
 * Start postgres
 * Ensure docker is running
+* You may need to re-auth with vault every so often.
+Run `vault login -method=github token=$(cat ~/.gh_token)`

+** Run test in the Command Line **
+* Run `source ./render-configs.sh` to pull secrets from vault and set environment variables
+* Run `./gradlew :testConnected --tests '*testCSVIngestUpdates'` to run a specific connected test

+** Run or Debug test in Intellij **
-* Run `render-configs.sh` to pull secrets from vault and enter `y` to print environment variables
+* Run `./render-configs.sh` to pull secrets from vault and enter `y` to print environment variables
 * Set the environments printed out from the render configs script.
 You can do this either in your bash profile (you may need to then restart intellij) or in the intellij run configuration for the selected test.
+* Select test in intellij UI, select 'testConnected' and run or debug it

 ### 3. Run Integration tests
 We don't recommend running the entire integrated test suite locally, as it takes over two hours to run.
-Instead, you can select a specific test to run in Intellij.
+Instead, you can select a specific test to run either in Intellij or the command line.
 First, make sure you have run through the following steps:
 * Start postgres
 * Ensure docker is running
+* You may need to re-auth with vault every so often.
+Run `vault login -method=github token=$(cat ~/.gh_token)`

+** Run test in the Command Line **
+* Run `source ./render-configs.sh integration` to pull secrets from vault and set environment variables
+* Open a new command line window, while bootRun runs in the background
+* In the new window, run `source ./render-configs.sh` to pull secrets from vault and set environment variables in this context
+* Set this environment variable: `export IT_JADE_API_URL=http://localhost:8080`
+* Run `./gradlew :testIntegration --tests '*testSnapshotBuilder'` to run a specific integration test

+** Run or Debug test in Intellij **
-* Run `source ./render-configs.sh integration` to pull secrets from vault and enter `y` to print environment variables
+* Run `./render-configs.sh` to pull secrets from vault and enter `y` to print environment variables
 * Set the environments printed out from the render configs script.
 You can do this either in your bash profile (you may need to then restart intellij) or in the intellij run configuration for the selected test.
-* Set additional env variables for running environment variables:
+  * Additionally, set these environment variables:
-  `export IT_JADE_API_URL=http://localhost:8080` (You can change this to instead point at a personal deployment or a BEE)
+  * `export IT_JADE_API_URL=http://localhost:8080`
-* Run `./gradlew bootRun` to start the application
+* Start application by running `./gradlew bootRun`
-* Select test in intellij UI and run it
+* Select test in intellij UI, select 'testIntegration' and run or debug it

-### 3. Running Pact tests
+### 4. Running Pact tests
-This ccan be achieved by rendering a small set of Pact-specific configurations first:
+This can be achieved by rendering a small set of Pact-specific configurations first:
 ```
 ./src/test/render-pact-configs.sh
 # Reload your environment variables, e.g. src ~/.zshrc